-All the shift information provided by the Business is outlined in the shift card, including:
+Familiarize yourself with what’s expected of you for your shift, where to park, and other shift details before you check in for your shift.
+All the shift information provided by the business is outlined in the shift card, including:

-You’ll immediately know what type of shift it is (e.g., server, bartender, back of house, or miscellaneous), and the date/time of the shift.
+Basic details - You’ll immediately know what type of shift it is (e.g., server, bartender, back of house, etc.), and the date/time of the shift.

-While descriptions always differ from business to business, they typically include: the type of event and how many people are attending it; the type of pro and best-fitting characteristics; what to bring (e.g., water or lunch); who to ask for when you arrive; how the day is going to run; and any other relevant information given by the Business.
+Description - While descriptions always differ from business to business, they typically include the type of event and how many people are attending it; the type of freelancer and best-fitting characteristics; what to bring (e.g., water or lunch); who to ask for when you arrive; how the day is going to run; and any other relevant information that the business provided.

-While the location varies based on the shift, a specific address will always be included.
+Location - While the location varies based on the shift, a specific address is always included.

-Parking is determined by the Business, and specific parking directions will likely be included in the arrival instructions.
-At the very least, they will indicate whether parking is free, paid/reimbursable, or paid/not reimbursable.
+Parking - Parking is determined by the business, and specific parking directions are likely included in the arrival instructions.
+At the very least, they'll indicate whether parking is free, paid/reimbursable, or paid/not reimbursable.

-Required shift attire is determined by the Business and will be placed in the attire section of the shift.
+Attire - Required shift attire is determined by the business and is placed in the attire section of the shift.
 However, if this is not specified, a guide to common attire includes:

 Front of House - Black button-up shirt, black pants, and black non-slip shoes.

-Back of House - Black pants, shirt color specified by business, and black non-slip shoes.
+Back of House - Black pants, shirt color specified by the business, and black non-slip shoes.